-- 158. The notification period applies to a DTO, detention under the SC, s.250 or s.252A, an extended sentence of detention and detention for life in the same way as it does to a sentence of imprisonment: SOA 2003, s.131. - 159.
-If the offender is a youth, however, the notification period will be half of the period specified for an adult: s.82(2). - 160.
-A person sentenced to a DTO for a particular length is to be treated, for notification purposes, as if they had been sentenced to a custodial term of half that length: R v Slocombe.254 For example, a person sentenced to a DTO of 12 months is treated, for notification purposes, as a person sentenced to detention for six months.
-As many of the threshold conditions require an offender under 18 to be sentenced to the equivalent of at least 12 months' imprisonment, this means that only those receiving a DTO of 24 months will qualify.

-161. The relevant notification periods for those aged under 18 are:
+- 168. The notification period applies to a DTO, detention under s.250 or s.252A SC, an extended sentence of detention and detention for life in the same way as it does to a sentence of imprisonment: s.131 SOA 2003. - 169.
+If the offender is a child, however, the notification period will be half of the period specified for an adult: s.82(2). - 170.
+A person sentenced to a DTO for a particular length is to be treated, for notification purposes, as if they had been sentenced to a custodial term of half that length: R v Slocombe.290 For example, a person sentenced to a DTO of 12 months is treated, for notification purposes, as a person sentenced to detention for 6 months.
+As many of the threshold conditions require an offender under 18 to be sentenced to the equivalent of at least 12 months' imprisonment, this means that only those receiving a DTO of 24 months will qualify. - 171.
+The relevant notification periods for those aged under 18 are:

-Description of relevant offender Notification period A person sentenced to a term of detention of 30 months or more (or admitted to a hospital order subject to a restriction order) Indefinite period A person sentenced to detention for a term of more than six months but less than 30 months 5 years A person sentenced to detention for a term of six months or less (or admitted to hospital without being subject to a restriction order) 31⁄2 years A person cautioned 1 year A person conditionally discharged The period of the conditional discharge A person of any other description sentenced to a community penalty or fine 21⁄2 years

-162. Where the offender whose offence attracts notification requirements is under 18, the court may direct that the notification requirements apply to any parent who has parental responsibility for the offender: s.89(1).
-If such a direction is made, the notification obligations are treated as obligations on the parent, but the parent must ensure that the young offender attends at the police station with him/her when a notification is being given: s.89(2).
-Such a direction will apply until the young offender attains the age of 18 (or sooner, if the court directs): s.89(3).
+Description of relevant offender Notification period A person sentenced to a term of detention of 30 months or more (or admitted to a hospital order subject to a restriction order) Indefinite period A person sentenced to detention for a term of more than 6 months but less than 30 months 5 years A person sentenced to detention for a term of 6 months or less (or admitted to hospital without being subject to a restriction order) 3 years 6 months A person cautioned 1 year A person conditionally discharged The period of the conditional discharge A person of any other description sentenced to a community penalty or fine 2 years 6 months responsibility for the offender: s.89(1).
+If such a direction is made, the notification obligations are treated as obligations on the parent, but the parent must ensure that the child offender attends at the police station with them when a notification is being given: s.89(2).
+Such a direction will apply until the child offender attains the age of 18 (or sooner, if the court directs): s.89(3).